African Diaspora Archaeology Network title image

 Fairbanks, C. (1984).
 The Plantation Archaeology of the Southeastern Coast.
 Historical Archaeology 18(1): 1-15.

-Faloloa, T., and M. Childs, eds.
+Falola, T., and M. Childs, eds.
 (2005).
 The Yoruba Diaspora in the Atlantic World.
 University Alabama Press, Tuscaloosa.

 Fennell, C. C. (2000).
 Conjuring Boundaries: Inferring Past Identities from Religious Artifacts.
 International Journal of Historical Archaeology 4(4): 281-313.

 Fennell, C. C. (2003a).
-Group Identity, Individual Creativity and Symbolic Generation in a BaKongo Diaspora.
+Group Identity, Individual Creativity and, Symbolic Generation in a BaKongo Diaspora.
 International Journal of Historical Archaeology 7(1): 1-31.

 Fennell, C. C. (2003b).
 Consuming Mosaics: Mass-Produced Goods and Contours of Choice in the Upper Potomac Region.
 Ph.D.
 Dissertation, Department of Anthropology, University of Virginia.
 UMI, Ann Arbor, Michigan.